Ataden/SDD_Flow/common/testing-preferences.md

 Example:
 - `API_F1.AuthLoginForm_I1 Submit login form with valid data` - API integration test for submitting login form with valid data - interaction `I1`,  Must be placed in `tests/integration/API_F1_AuthLoginForm_I1.py` file (note the replacement of the dot with underscore for file name!!!) - one file per interaction being tested.
 - `INT_B2.CallService_I2 Create call with valid data` - integration test for creating call in DB - interaction `I2`, Must be placed in `tests/integration/INT_B2_CallService_I2.py` file - one file per interaction being tested.
 In one file all tests for this interaction must be placed.

+Group all integration tests of the same interaction in one file.

 **End-to-end tests:**
 In tests/e2e folder.